-If Joe needs more resources, he can access his Scotiabank Professional Student Plan, if he still has not used up all his credit.
+If Joe needs more resources, he can access his Scotiabank Professional Student Plan or TD Student Line of Credit, if he still has not used up all his credit.
 Any amounts he borrows over and above the interest-free loan he is eligible for will not be eligible for interest-free payment reimbursements from the Faculty.
-At the same time, only his interest-free loan portion will be eligible for the Back-end Debt Relief Program.
+At the same time, only his interest-free loan portion will be eligible for the Post-Graduation Debt Relief Program.